-Panama Is An Independent Country With A Canal
+An Independent Country with a Canal

 Although along with many other offshore jurisdictions Panama issued a 'commitment' letter to the OECD in 2001, following agreement on the EU's Savings Tax Directive in 2003, Panama told the OECD that it considered there was no longer a 'level playing field' and that it did not consider itself bound by its commitments.

 In April 2009, following that month's landmark G20 summit in London, Panama was placed on the OECD's 'grey list' of territories which have committed to, but not yet substantially implemented, the internationally agreed standard in tax transparency and information exchange.
-Panama has set about negotiating tax agreements in response and signed its' twelfth information exchange agreement in June 2011.
+Panama has set about negotiating tax agreements in response and signed its twelfth information exchange agreement in June 2011.

-Panama's Lowtax Specialisations
+Panama's Low-tax Specialisations

-Panama has territorial taxation, thus only locally-sourced income is taxed.
-There are no 'offshore' regimes as such other than the Colon Free Zone and the export processing zones.
+Panama has territorial taxation, thus only locally sourced income is taxed.
+There are no 'offshore' regimes as such other than the Colón Free Zone and the export processing zones.
 There are more than 120,000 companies in Panama, most of which trade or hold assets externally.
 It is reasonably easy to form corporations, and privacy is assured.
 There are no tax treaties.
 Banking and shipping are Panama's two main 'offshore' industries.

-Moderate Taxation For Local Business
+Moderate Taxation for Local Business

-Locally-sourced profits are taxed at up to 25%; for individuals, 25% is the top rate of a sliding scale.
+Locally sourced profits are taxed at up to 25%; for individuals, 25% is the top rate of a sliding scale.
 There is no capital gains tax but gains on real estate count as income.
 There is a small withholding tax.
 All foreign-source income is tax-free.
 There is VAT, and import duties, but these have been reduced substantially in recent years.
 The Government's extensive investment incentive programmes give substantial tax benefits to incoming investors in many sectors; and the free zones are ideal for locating regional distribution centres.
 No company with exclusively external assets and commercial operations will pay tax.